Immersive Experience Design

 What the work covers

 Flagship environments, pavilions, exhibitions, hospitality spaces, and temporary event structures.
-The medium might be LED wall, projection mapping, addressable lighting, generative visuals, or spatial sound.
+The medium might be LED wall, projection mapping, addressable lighting or generative visuals.
 What stays constant is that image, light, and response behave as one material across the space, shaped by how people move through it, gather, pause, or leave.

 The scope covers concept, sensing architecture, content behaviour, lighting integration, technical development, prototyping, calibration, and coordination with the wider build.